 The Lead Grade is the combination of the Fit score and the Likelihood to Buy model.

 - The Grade A, B, C, D or E is defined by the matrix configured in the tab

 - Within the Grade, the score is weighted between the Fit and the Likelihood to Buy scores

-The configuration of this matrix is informed by the analysis above.
+The configuration of this matrix is informed by the historical analysis of conversions.